Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 - Differential equations

-What Prerequisites are Sometimes Required?
+What Prerequisites Are Sometimes Required?

 Students who want to work in the information technology side of trading and investments should be familiar with C and C++ programming.
 Students focusing on market research or computational and management tools must take classes in Matlab software.
-Most undergraduate students will have taken classes in:
+Most undergraduate students will have taken courses in:

 - Physics